 By the description in (\ref{valuefinc}), $\partial v(\bar x)$ can be calculated as long as (\ref{normalconeeq}) is satisfied.
 We claim that (\ref{normalconeeq}) is a mild condition.
 In fact, by convexity, there always holds the inclusion

-By virtue of \cite[Theorem 4.1]{calmness_multifunction}, the reverse inclusion also follows under standard assumptions.
+By virtue of \cite[Theorem 4.1]{calmness_multifunction}, the reverse inclusion also follows under standard {constraint qualifications}.
 Some suffcient conditions for (\ref{normalconeeq}) are thus summarized in the following proposition. \begin{proposition} Equation (\ref{normalconeeq}) holds provided that the set-valued map

-is calm at $(0, \bar x,\bar y)$, i.e., there exist $\kappa, \delta >0$ such that in particular if one of the following conditions: \begin{itemize} \item[(a)] The linear constraint qualification holds: $g(x,y)$ is an affine mapping of $(x, y)$ and $ Y$ is convex polyhedral. \item[(b)] The Slater condition holds: there exists a point $(x_0, y_0)\in \mathbb{R}^n\times Y$ such that $g(x_0, y_0)<0$ \end{itemize} holds. \end{proposition} \begin{proof}By virtue of \cite[Theorem 4.1]{calmness_multifunction}, the reverse inclusion holds provided that the system $y \in Y, g(x,y)\leq 0$ is calm at $(0, \bar x, \bar y)$.
+is calm at $(0, \bar x,\bar y)$, i.e., there exist $\kappa, \delta >0$ such that in particular if one of the following conditions: \begin{itemize} \item[(a)] The linear constraint qualification holds: $g(x,y)$ is an affine mapping of $(x, y)$ and $ Y$ is convex polyhedral. \item[(b)] The Slater condition holds: there exists a point $(x_0, y_0)\in \mathbb{R}^n\times Y$ such that $g(x_0, y_0)<0$. \end{itemize} \end{proposition} \begin{proof}By virtue of \cite[Theorem 4.1]{calmness_multifunction}, the reverse inclusion holds provided that the system $y \in Y, g(x,y)\leq 0$ is calm at $(0, \bar x, \bar y)$.
 It is well-known that (a) or (b) is a sufficient condition for calmness. \end{proof}